Set up a Budget in a New Procore Project

 Lock a Budget

 Once you've locked the project's budget, the 'Original Budget' values can no longer be edited to preserve those values.
-From that point forward, changes can only be made by creating change orders or budget modifications.
+From that point forward, changes can only be made by creating change orders or budget changes.
 This ensures that your project team retains an accurate historical record of all changes and the impact of those changes to the original budget.
 This provides the project team with a clear understanding of how the iterative changes being made over time have contributed to the current budget.
 See Lock a Budget.

 Once your original budget is locked, it is recommended that you set up your prime contract next.
-However, you can also begin creating commitments.